-Vegan Easy Cheezy Sauce is the ultimate quick and easy way to get your cheese fix in a hurry.
+This Easiest Vegan Cashew Cheese Sauce is the ultimate quick and easy way to get your cheese fix in a hurry.
 It’s about the easiest vegan cheese sauce you can imagine that really tastes like cheese.

 I’ve been in the kitchen trying to perfect the tastiest, easiest vegan cheese sauce for months.
 (I know, poor me.)
 I’ve tried a bunch of recipes (I’m still working on a version without cashews), but couldn’t find one I truly loved enough to share with you.
 Until now.

-And the most convincing recipe I stumbled on—based on the mac & cheese from my local co-op’s deli—calls for 1/3 cup of vegan butter!
+And the most convincing recipe I stumbled on—based on the mac & cheese from my local co-op’s deli—calls for ⅓ cup of vegan butter!
 (Some things you can’t unlearn.?)

 Not only is this the easiest vegan cheese sauce recipe, it checks all the boxes!
 It takes just 5 minutes once your cashews are soaked—and even that’s optional if you have a high speed blender.
 (See recipe notes for a little trick to speed things up.)

-Vegan Easy Cheezy Sauce is perfect for pasta, veggies and baked potatoes.
+This plant-based cheese sauce is perfect for pasta, veggies and baked potatoes.
 Add some salsa, and you’ve got queso sauce for tacos, enchiladas and nachos.
 Make a thicker version to fill your quesadillas or grilled cheese sandwiches.
 The possibilities are endless!

 The next time you think of cheating on your vegan vows because you miss cheese so damn much, RUN into the kitchen and whip up the tastiest, easiest vegan cheese sauce ever!
 Drink it right out of the blender if you have to; just stay vegan. 🙂

 - 2 cups raw cashew pieces, soaked for 20 minutes in hot water (see notes to skip this step)

-- 1/4 cup nutritional yeast or more, to taste
+- ¼ cup nutritional yeast or more, to taste

-- 1/2 teaspoons garlic powder
+- ½ teaspoons garlic powder

-- 1/2 teaspoons onion powder
+- ½ teaspoons onion powder

-- Optional: 1/2 teaspoon turmeric, for color (the photo in this recipe is without turmeric)
+- Optional: ½ teaspoon turmeric, for color (the photo in this recipe is without turmeric)

-Place all ingredients in a high speed blender and process on high speed until thoroughly blended, about 20-30 seconds.
+- Place all ingredients in a high speed blender and process on high speed until thoroughly blended, about 20-30 seconds.
 Taste and adjust seasoning/nutritional yeast as desired.

 - You can skip soaking the cashews if you have a high speed blender.
 Place the cashew pieces and hot liquid together in the blender first, while you gather and add your other ingredients.
 Process on high, and the sauce will be smooth and creamy.

 - I recommend vegetable bouillon for the extra flavor and saltiness it adds, but water will work.
-You may want to increase the salt by 1/2 teaspoon or so.
+You may want to increase the salt by ½ teaspoon or so.

 - Depending on what you're going to do with your cheese sauce, you may want a thinner or thicker consistency.
 (For example, you may want a thinner sauce for pasta and a thicker sauce for nacho dip.)
 I recommend starting with about 1 cup of liquid and adding more until you reach the desired consistency.